SciCompKL/CoDiPack/documentation/Tutorial6.md

     }
 ~~~~

-The derivative computation with the vector mode of CoDiPack needs the same steps as in the orignal tutorials but the tangent and adjoint directions are set for multiple values.
+The derivative computation with the vector mode of CoDiPack needs the same steps as in the original tutorials but instead of setting the tangent or adjoint direction on one input or output variable, the tangent and adjoint directions are set for multiple input or output variables.
 Each value is set to a different unit vector e.g. \f$(1, 0, \ldots, 0)\f$, \f$(0, 1, 0, \ldots, 0)\f$, etc.

 This time the function is not implemented for a specific type but templated in order to allow the evaluation with the codi::RealForwardVec type and codi::RealReverseVec type.